webpro/dotfiles/README.md

 These are my dotfiles.
 Take anything you want, but at your own risk.

-It targets OS X systems, but since it has some defensive checks it should work on *nix as well (tested on a few Linux boxes).
+It targets MacOS systems, but since it has some defensive checks it should work on *nix as well (tested on a few Linux boxes).

 ## Package overview